brown-band/website/pages/scripts/2016-2017/fall/princeton.md

 **Brown: Let’s just warp time and try to comprise our future out of all the best times from our past.**

-:sd[Bands form two sides of a heart which come together and play "Time warp"]
+:sd[Bands form two sides of a heart which come together and play “Time warp”]

 Princeton: How about we go find a nice fountain to mess around in?
 No love lost?
 No hard feelings?